dynamsoft-docs/barcode-reader-docs/faq/general/competitors-comparison.md

 ---
 layout: default-layout
-title: How does your SDK compare to other commercial SDKs?
+title: How does our SDK compare to other commercial SDKs?
 keywords: Dynamsoft Barcode Reader, FAQ, Other, comparison
-description: How does your SDK compare to other commercial SDKs?
+description: How does our SDK compare to other commercial SDKs?
 needAutoGenerateSidebar: false
 permalink: /faq/general/competitors-comparison.html
 ---

-## How does your SDK compare to other commercial SDKs?
+## How does our SDK compare to other commercial SDKs?

 [<< Back to FAQ index](index.md)